laubsauger/socketosc/README.md

 * Normalize inputs of x and y relative to screen.
 * Fix drawing on mobile browser.
 * Test different browser versions and phones.
 * Test landscape mode on phone.
+* Create permanent QR code.